google/forest-data-partnership/README.md

 Downloadable TensorFlow models are available in the `/models` directory.

-The orest_Data_Partnership_model_hosting.ipynb` notebook demonstrates how to host a model and connect to it from Earth Engine.
+The `Forest_Data_Partnership_model_hosting.ipynb` notebook demonstrates how to host a model and connect to it from Earth Engine.

 ## Papers